François Pouqueville: Increasing conflict with Ali Pasha of Ioannina

 At first, he was welcomed by the famous pasha whom he accompanied on several of his excursions and who helped him discover his native Albania.

 For a time, he was also accompanied by the British agent William Martin Leake in the course of several archeological surveys across Greece.
 Together, they reported many forgotten or previously unknown antique sites.

-His diplomatic status enabled Pouqueville to explore Greece in its entirety; he travelled as far as Macedonia and Thrace.
+His diplomatic status enabled Pouqueville to explore Greece in its entirety; he traveled as far as Macedonia and Thrace.

 He kept a detailed journal describing his observations and discoveries made in the course his numerous explorations of Greece and the Balkans during his 15 years of diplomatic service in Ioannina and in Patras.

 In 1811, joined by his brother Hugues who had also been named consul in Greece, they researched and recorded the remains of no fewer than 65 antique cities in Epirus alone.

 In 1813, he discovered in Actium a stone slab with Acarnanian inscriptions which he deciphered.
 It pertained to the time when the Roman armies appeared in Greece (c.
 197 BC) and was a decree of the Senate and of the people of Acarnania proclaiming the brothers Publius and Lucius Acilius as their friends and benefactors.

-In Ioannina, the court of Ali Pasha was increasingly the seat of political intrigues between the European powers and the were encouraged by the pasha himself.
+In Ioannina, the court of Ali Pasha was increasingly the seat of political intrigues between the European powers and they were encouraged by the pasha himself.
 In this setting, Pouqueville was for years the target of disparaging and acrimonious critics from English visitors to Ioannina.
 These included Lord Byron with Hobhouse, and Cockerell, as they allowed themselves to be corrupted by the depraved lifestyle of the Court of Ioannina when Pouqueville instead demonstrated rectitude and firmness against Ali Pasha's criminal abuses of power.

 Moreover, the literary and political fame he had acquired with the international success of his first book — dedicated to the Emperor Napoléon and positioning him, as early as 1805, as the spearhead of the emerging Greek revival movement — was evidently a cause for resentment on the part of the English.